crums-io/crums-pub/docs/index.md

 (described in a later section).
 It asserts the overall structure of the chain, as well as the block no. in which the hash was witnessed.
-By periodically having its chain state (the hash of a recent block) witnessed on one or more other timechains (recorded as crumtrails) a chain will be able establish its bona fides about the *minimum age* of its blocks.
+By periodically having its chain state (the hash of a recent block) witnessed on one or more other timechains (recorded as crumtrails) a chain will be able to establish its bona fides about the *minimum age* of its blocks.

 Alternatively, the declaration may be bootstrapped at some other trusted, timestamped location.
 Examples range from posting the chain's hash to social media (if you trust the whims of